kapilchandel5/NASA-Astronomy-Picture/README.md

 # NASA-Astronomy-Picture
-iOS Native APP to see daily published NASA Picture
+iOS Native APP to see daily published NASA Picture with caching implemented, if the internet is not avilable it shows last day cached image and if the details alreday cached it will show detail from the cache.

 MVVM | Caching | Native iOS NASA-Astronomy-Picture

-Technologies
-Project is created with:
+##Technologies
-Xcode: 13.1
+IDE Xcode: 13.1
-Swift: 5
+Language: Swift: 5
 Storage: NSCache & Document Directory
-Minimum iOS version : 13
+Minimum iOS version supported : 13
-iPhone devices with potrait and upside orientation supported
+Orientation supported: potrait and upside orientation

-Modules
+##Modules
 NasaAstronomy App
 Network Service
 Setup